pulumi/docs/content/docs/intro/concepts/programming-model.md

 ##### Explicit Provider Configuration

 While this works for the majority of Pulumi programs, some programs may have special requirements.
 For example, it may require the ability to deploy to multiple AWS regions simultaneously, or to deploy to a Kubernetes cluster created earlier in the program that requires explicitly creating, configuring, and referencing providers.
-This is typically done by instantiating the relevant package's `Provider` type and passing in the options for each `CustomResource` or `ComponentResource` that needs to use it.
+This is typically done by instantiating the relevant package's `Provider` type and passing in the options for each {{< pulumi-customresource >}} or {{< pulumi-componentresource >}} that needs to use it.
 For example, the following configuration and program will create an ACM certificate in the `us-east-1` region and a load balancer listener in the `us-west-2` region.

 {{< langchoose csharp >}}